SeeedDocument/Seeed-WiKi/docs/Wiki migration manuals for Seeedia team/How_to_use_github.md

 ![](https://github.com/SeeedDocument/Seeed-WiKi/raw/master/docs/Wiki%20migration%20manuals%20for%20Seeedia%20team/image/How%20to%20use%20github/git%20clone.png)

 !!!note
-Actually you don't need to type the web link letter by letter, if you are using Windows, copy the web link, the push "insert" at git bash, then you can successfully copy the link in git bash. ctrl+v is not useful in git bash.
+Actually you don't need to type the web link letter by letter, if you are using Windows, copy the web link, the push "insert" at git bash, then you can successfully copy the link in git bash.
+"Ctrl+v" is not useful in git bash.

 After you git clone the repository, you will find a folder with the repository's name in local driver.